commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 First year membership subscription comes with a bonus in your wallet equivalent to the cost of Membership ( bonus in CCC)

-`Green Mebership` is free of charge when obtained from commercio.app through a simple registration moreover a 1 CCC bonus will be available for free in your wallet with first registration.
+`Green Mebership` is free of charge when obtained from commercio.app through a simple registration.
+Moreover, a 1 CCC bonus will be available for free in your wallet upon the first registration.
+However, this type of membership has a limitation regarding its functionality in using the "/wallet/transfers" API.
+This operation is inhibited due to the possibility of malicious users draining CCC using the free subscription.
-This type of membership is actually not still available in commercio.app .
-We are developing this option .
-Actually user can choose only to buy Bronze,Silver,Gold membership.
-The green membership **is programmed to be delivered  at the end of 1Q 2023**